alistaire47/read.so/README.md

 to construct a reproducible response requires the data in code form.
 `dput` will produce runnable code, but the result is not very readable.
-`write.so` and its alias `write_so` take a data frame and restructure the results of `dput` to make it an ordinary `data.frame`, `data_frame`, `tibble`, or `data.table` call, and when a name is detected, reassemble assignment to that variable.
+`write.so` and its alias `write_so` take a data frame and restructure the results of `dput` to make it an ordinary `data.frame`, `tibble`, or `data.table` call, and when a name is detected, reassemble assignment to that variable.
 The call is printed to the console and by default copied to the clipboard.
 A language object version of the call is returned, invisibly.

 ``` r